Up | Chez Andreas Gessler | Gallery | Home

 Kit: Eduard (1:48)

 The kit is Eduard`s D. V a (Jasta 5) Limited Edition.
 I built the mount formerly used by Leutnant der Reserve Walter Boening and then passed on to Uffz.
 Karl Hopf according to infos from Greg VanWyngarden in the aerodrome forum.
-I share this opinion, because Hopf was born in Wuerzburg and the aircraft shows the coat of arms of this town on the fuselage.
+I share this opinion, because Hopf was born in Wuerzburg an the aircraft shows the coat of arms of this town on the fuselage.
 Boening was born in Oldenburg, a region far away from Wuerzburg.
 So he had no reason to paint this coat of arms on his mount.

 Kit: Roden plus Eduard photoetch-parts (1:32)